INOVA-Technology/Conquest/README.md

 * - add support for multi word items
 * - add a way to view your xp/health/other stuff
 * - add some kind of plot
+* - add add a ?/help command that tells about essential commands like quests, achievements, and info.
+Not too many commands though, maybe just those idk
 *   add windows support (we can use wine to test it)
 *   get beta testers to review the plot/playablity and find bugs
 *   add signal trapping